Cybersecurity news headlines for December 2020

 Back in September 2020, a hack on the Norwegian Parliament (Stortinget) was disclosed to the public.
 According to Marianne Andreassen, the current director of Stortinget, hackers breached email accounts for elected representatives and employees, allowing them to steal information.
 The initial reveal of the attack did not disclose much information, including who was responsible, but a follow-up in October by Eriksen Soreide, Norway’s Minister of Foreign Affairs, pointed to Russian hackers as the culprits.
 As can be expected, the accusations were immediately denied by Moscow, with Russian Foreign Ministry spokesperson Maria Zakharova calling them unfounded.

 However, Norway’s cyber-security agency upheld the initial findings that Russian hackers are responsible.
-Based on the analysis, Norwegian police secret service (PST) said that the operation was likely carried out by a cyber actor known as APT28 and Fancy Bear.
+Based on the analysis, the Norwegian police secret service (PST) said that the operation was likely carried out by a cyber actor known as APT28 and Fancy Bear.
 The actor is linked to Russia’s military intelligence service GRU, specifically their 85th Special Services Center (GTsSS).
 According to PST officials, the malicious actor was successful in breaching Stortinget email accounts but was unable to get into the Parliament’s internal networks.

 The investigators also blamed Stortinget itself, as employees were not using adequate protection measures, had weak passwords for emails, and failed to enable two-factor authentication for accounts.